 The problem is to find an abstract domain that yields an efficient and precise static analyzer for the given family of programs.
-Our approach is in two phases, an initial design phase by specialists in charge of designing a parameterizable analyzer followed by an adaptation phase by end-users in charge of adapting the analyzer for (existing and future) programs in the considered family by an appropriate choice of the parameters of the abstract domain and the iteration strategy.
+Our approach is in two phases, an initial design phase by specialists in charge of designing a parametrizable analyzer followed by an adaptation phase by end-users in charge of adapting the analyzer for (existing and future) programs in the considered family by an appropriate choice of the parameters of the abstract domain and the iteration strategy (maybe using some parameter adaptation strategies provided by the analyser).